People, intrinsically, know keeping teeth healthy is important. Fear of breaking teeth and dreams associated with tooth loss fill anxiety dreams.

-An implant is a two-step procedure.
+An plant is a two-step procedure.
 First, a dentist attaches a metal post (most often titanium) to the jawbone.
 This provides an anchor for the tooth proxy the dentist adds in the second step.

 Thanks to the process of osteointegration, cells in the jawbone fuse to the post making it a part of your jaw.
 This helps the jawbone remain healthy and protects other teeth in the process.